Esri/arcgis-appstudio-samples/README.md

 Collection of sample apps organized into its own folders for you to use and modify with AppStudio for ArcGIS Desktop.
 Explore each folder to learn more about the sample app.

-## Instructions to run this sample in AppStudio Desktop
+## Instructions to run in AppStudio Desktop

 1. Download the `.zip` file
 2. Unzip and copy the appropriate sample folder you are interested into AppStudio Apps folder (Windows: `C:\Users\<username>\ArcGIS\AppStudio\Apps` Mac or linux: `Home\ArcGIS\AppStudio\Apps`)